-$^{^{247}}$ As one scholar notes, Truman's efforts to seek a congressional role in the Korean conflict were shunned by leading legislators:
+264 As one scholar notes, Truman's efforts to seek a congressional role in the Korean conflict were shunned by leading legislators:

-(C)ontrary to popular misconception, President Truman did not "ignore" Congress.
-On the contrary, he played it by the book, repeatedly consulting personally with the joint leadership of Congress, asking specifically whether he should seek a declaration of war . . .
+(C) ontrary to popular misconception, President Truman did not "ignore" Congress.
+On the contrary, he played it by the book, repeatedly consulting personally with the joint leadership of Congress, asking specifically whether he should seek a declaration of war, and instructing the Department of State to draft a resolution in case they felt it appropriate.
+Truman repeatedly expressed a desire to address a joint session of Congress about what was going on in Korea.

 But everywhere he turned, Congressional leaders told him that he had ample authority under the Constitution and under the Charter to do what he was doing, and they went further and told him that he should "stay away" from Congress.